tannerdsilva/TToolkit/README.md

 Explosions are also useful for expanding large sets of data quickly.
 For example, a collection of URL's might be exploded to allow for multiple URL's to be fetched asyncronously.

 Every variant of the `explode` functions has a leading argument: `lanes:Int` in which the numer of actively working threads can be defined.
-When a lane count is not provided, TToolkit will assign the CPU core count to this value.
-When one lane is finished executing, another lane _(if available)_ will begin executing in its place.
+When a lane count is not provided, TToolkit will assign the appropriate lane count based on your hardware.

 ```
 //Explode - Example 1: Reverse a collection of strings using 2 concurrent workers